UoA-eResearch/mytardis_ingestion_rocrate/README.md

 Optional:
 - a valid [GnuPG](https://www.gnupg.org/download/) binary (required for encryption)
 - MyTardis API Key (required for user lookup in MyTardis)
-- PassPy with UoA LDAP key (required for user lookup in LADP)

 ### The Art of Remembering
 Forked from project:
 * RO-Crate-ABI-Music
 * (CeR Hackday project 2021: The Art of Remembering)